phoenixnap/springmvc-raml-plugin/README.md

 - springmvc-raml-parser: This is a seperate project that contains the parser which converts Spring MVC annotations to a RAML Model
 - springmvc-raml-annotations: This project allows the use of custom annotations such as @Example which can be used to embed example inputs or outputs.

-## Documentation
-See the current [Javadoc][] and [reference docs][].

-## Getting Support
+## Documentation & Getting Support
-Usage and documentation are available in the Javadoc and README.md of the childe projects.
-Kindly contact the developers via email (available in the pom files) if required or open an issue in our tracking system.
+Usage and documentation are available in the Javadoc and README.md of the child projects.
+Kindly contact the developers via email (available in the pom files) if required or open an [Issue][] in our tracking system.

 ## Building from Source
 The SpringMVC-RAML plugin uses a [Maven][]-based build system.